Javanese raids on Indochina: Aftermath

 Water Chenla had become dependent on the thalassocratic Shailendra dynasty on Java and the Srivijaya city-state on Sumatra.
-The polity incorporated into the Javanese monarchy around the year 781.
+The polity was incorporated into the Javanese monarchy around the year 781.
 Land Chenla maintained its integrity under Jayavarman II.

-When the Maharaja cameback to Medang without accompanying him, and when he seated back on the throne which dominated the lake and had placed before him the plate containing the head of the Khmer king.
+When the Maharaja came back to Medang, he placed before him the plate containing the head of the Khmer king.
 Then he called the high officials of Medang and told them what had happened and his motives for making the expedition against Chenla.
-(On learning that), the people of Zabag (Java) prayed for their King and wished him all kinds of honors.
-The Maharaja then had the head of the King of the Chenla and placed his head into the vass and send it to the king who was the successor of Chenla's king.
+Upon learning of this, the people of Zabag (Java) prayed for their King and wished him all kinds of honors.
+The Maharaja then had the head of the king of the Chenla and placed his head into the vase and send it to the king who was the successor of Chenla's king.
 The Maharaja also send a letter to the successor, he said:

 "I have been prompted to act as I have done against your predecessor because of the hatred he manifested against us, and we have chastened him (to give a lesson) to those who wish to imitate him.
 We have applied to him the treatment he wished to apply to us.
 We think it wise to send you his head, for it is not necessary now to keep it here.
 We do not draw any glory from the victory we have won over him."